- Publications and resources

 - Flight instructors and schools involved in pilot training in VH registered aircraft.

 - Pilots holding a student pilot licence issued before 1 September 2014.

 - When can I start learning to fly?

 There is no limitation on when you can start learning to fly when accompanied by a flight instructor, but you must be at least 15 to fly solo.

-You don't need a licence to fly as a student pilot because you are under the supervision of a flight instructor and your flying school at all times while you are learning, including when you are flying solo.
+You don't need a licence to fly as a student pilot because you are under the supervision of a flight instructor and your flight training organisation at all times while you are learning, including when you are flying solo.